Inflect logo

 Power Analysis

-The energy profile in Eunápolis is defined by Brazil's heavy reliance on renewable sources, offering a sustainable footprint for data operations.
+The energy profile in Eunápolis is defined by the heavy reliance of Brazil on renewable sources, offering a sustainable footprint for data operations.

 Power Grid Reliability: The local grid is supported by a high percentage of hydroelectric power and is generally well-engineered.
 Major facilities often utilize multi-substation support to ensure consistent uptime for critical workloads.